imofix/imofix-plugin/README.md

 ### Configuring the floating button

-In addition to the above attributes, you can use the following attributes to customize the floating button.
+In addition to the above attributes, you can add the following attributes to the script tag to customize the floating button:

 | Attribute                           | Description                                                                               |
 | ----------------------------------- | ----------------------------------------------------------------------------------------- |